Robert Langdon: Character development

+Storyline

-Robert Langdon, born in Exeter, New Hampshire, United States, is described as looking like "Harrison Ford in Harris tweed", with his standard attire being a turtleneck, Harris Tweed jacket, khakis, and collegiate cordovan loafers, which he wears in all instances, from lectures to social events.
+Robert Langdon, born in Exeter, New Hampshire, United States, is described as looking like "Harrison Ford in Harris tweed", with his standard attire being a turtleneck, Harris tweed jacket, khakis, and collegiate cordovan loafers, which he wears in all instances, from lectures to social events.
 A frequently referred to accessory is his Mickey Mouse watch, a gift from his parents on his tenth birthday.
 He drives an automatic Saab 900S.
 Langdon was a diver at Phillips Exeter Academy in prep school and played water polo at Princeton University where he went for college.
 He suffers from claustrophobia, as he fell into a well when he was 7 years old.
 His father died when he was 12, and his new mentor father-figure became Peter Solomon, Secretary of the Smithsonian Institution.

 Known for a brilliant problem-solving mind and his genius, Langdon has an eidetic memory.
 As professor at Harvard University, he teaches religious iconology and the fictional field of symbology.
-As a hobby, it is specifically mentioned that Langdon is a great swimmer and swam laps (50) daily, a "morning ritual," at Harvard's athletic facilities (hence the lap swimming scene in Angels & Demons).
-Langdon also mentions he was raised a Catholic, but that he will never understand God; in A&D, he mentions to the Camerlengo that faith is a gift he has yet to receive.
+As a hobby, it is specifically mentioned that Langdon is a great swimmer and swam laps (50) daily, a "morning ritual", at Harvard's athletic facilities (hence the lap swimming scene in Angels & Demons).
+Langdon also mentions he was raised a Catholic, but that he will never understand God; in Angels & Demons, he mentions to the Camerlengo that faith is a gift he has yet to receive.
 In the books, the events of The Da Vinci Code follow those of Angels & Demons; this was reversed in the movies, where the latter's adaptation is written to be the sequel to the former.